Creating Canons for Students

 Creating Canons and Understanding Features on DAW

 This page offers some ideas to (further) introduce you to Digital Audio Workstation (DAW), as well as offer you the opportunity to record yourself and experiment with some of the features of your selected DAW.
 A series of simple canons are offered that you may wish to sing or play on an instrument of your choice.
-The purpose is to construct a canon (an as individual) such that each of the musical lines aligns and that it comes to a fitting end.
+The purpose is to construct a canon (as an individual) such that each of the musical lines aligns and that it comes to a fitting end.
 You should consider using some of the effects that the DAW offers to enhance the overall effect.

 Photo by Bjørn-Magnus Kristiansen on Unsplash